sttts/mesos-dns/docs/docs/naming.md

 _search._tcp.marathon.mesos.
 60 IN SRV 0 0 31302 10.254.132.41.
 ```

-SRV records are generated only for tasks that have been allocated a specific port through Mesos.
+*Note*: SRV records are generated only for tasks that have been allocated a specific port through Mesos and that have no container IP assigned.

 ## Other Records